EdwinVW/dapr-workshop/Assignment05/step-by-step.md

 1. Make sure no services from previous tests are running (close the terminal windows).

-1. If you have executed assignment 3 and the RabbitMQ container is not yet running, start it by entering the following command:
+1. If the RabbitMQ container you added in Assignment 3 is not yet running, start a RabbitMQ message-broker by opening the terminal window in VS Code and entering the following command:

    ```console
    docker run -d -p 5672:5672 --name dtc-rabbitmq rabbitmq:3-alpine